Removal of Bias Striping Noise from Post-SM4 ACS WFC Images

 Please bear in mind the following caveats if you are planning to use this code:

-- This code is intended for use only upon post-SM4 full-frame ACS/WFC images in FLT format.
+- This code is intended for use only on post-SM4 ACS/WFC images (full frame or sub-array), in FLT format.
+Since CALACS does not remove stripes for sub-array images, this software tool is the only way to de-stripe sub-array images.

 - It should only be used upon images already dark-subtracted (header keyword DARKCORR="COMPLETED")